hujack891/MRAG/data/doc_cleaned/Knot_of_Voidness.md

   * Defeating Bosses
   * Completing Chapters

-For even more guides and tips on finding all the items in the game, be sure to check out our guide on all the Black Myth: Wukong Weapons locations and Armor and Gear locations, as well as the Gourds, Curios, Vessels, and Transformation Spells locations.
+For even more guides and tips on finding all te items in the game, be sure to check out our guide on all the Black Myth: Wukong Weapons locations and Armor and Gear locations, as well as the Gourds, Curios, Vessels, and Transformation Spells locations.
 You can also find a library of all the Medicine Ingredients and Consumable Items in the game.